LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version 0.24.0
+*Released*: 19 November 2019
+* update EditorModel with methods for converting from queryGrid results to the data format expected by the editable grid
+* move EditableGridLoader, EditableGridLoaderForSelection, EditableGridPanelForUpdate, EditableGridModal, BulkUpdateForm from sampleManagement
+* allow selectRows results to be passed in to LookupSelectInput
+* in EditableGrid, change single-row deletion from delicate right-click on row number to separate icon column
+* add optional toolTip property to EditableColumnMetadata to allow display of overlay tip in column headers

 ### version 0.23.2
 *Released*: 19 Nov 2019
 * Issue 33849: change UserSelectInput to use getUsersWithPermissions instead of getUsers so we get all users